TheGalfins/GNSS_Compare/NAVITEC_loggedFiles/README.txt

 The archive contains 4 logged files.
-The results from the scientific paper "GNSS Compare: Performance assessment of real-time PVT algorithms using raw GNSS measurements on an Android smartphone" were directly plotted from these files.
+The results from the scientific paper:
+"GNSS Compare: Performance assessment of real-time PVT algorithms using raw GNSS measurements on an Android smartphone" were directly plotted from these files.

 The paper is presented at the European Space Agency NAVITEC 2018 conference along with "GNSS Compare: a novel software framework for processing raw GNSS measurements on an Android smartphone" explaining the software engineering aspects of the application.
 ------------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------------
 1. GNSS Compare customized logging format: